-Japanese kids think he is gorgeous.
-I’m not so sure myself, but he’s growing on me everyday.
+Japanese kids think the Nameko mushroom character is gorgeous.
+I’m not so sure myself, but this Japanese mushroom character IS growing on me everyday.

-He’s the lead character in a trilogy of games “Nameko Saibai Kit,” where you have to ‘cultivate’ the growing of mushrooms.
+The Nameko character is the lead in a trilogy of games “Nameko Saibai Kit,” where you have to ‘cultivate’ the growing of mushrooms.

 Here’s a fun fact for you: when it was released in 2011, the Nameko Saibai Kit game app became the leading smartphone game in Japan, with 32 million downloads!
 No wonder he has a whole range of goods based on his likeness.

 Miffy is a small female rabbit in a series of picture books drawn and written by Dutch artist Dick Bruna.